1medi/nimbus_blog/_posts/what-is-Aether.md

 ---
-title: "What is a Aether?"
+title: "What is Aether?"
-excerpt: "Our project team is tackling the issues that caregivers are facing when helping seniors fill out important documents.
-By using ai, we are making it easier for caregivers to help the seniors."
+excerpt: "Our project team is tackling the issues that seniors are facing regarding important documents.
+By using ai, older individuals can have an easier time reading and comprehending important documents that they would normally have issues with."
-coverImage: "/assets/blog/dynamic-routing/lbjcover.jpg"
+coverImage: "/assets/blog/dynamic-routing/aetherlogo.png"
-date: "2024-09-17T05:35:07.322Z"
+date: "2024-10-09T05:35:07.322Z"
 author:
-  name: Aether Team
+  name: Madi Tabon
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
-  url: "/assets/blog/dynamic-routing/lbjcover.jpg"
+  url: "/assets/blog/dynamic-routing/aetherlogo.png"
 ---

-The Aether team is tackling the issues that caregivers are facing when helping seniors fill out important documents.
-By using ai, we are making it easier for caregivers to help the seniors.
-We are creating an app that will simplify, summarize, and steamline the document filling process.
-The current state of the project is in early development with initial planning, ideation, and role orientation in completed.
-We are currently finalizing our logo and setting up our lo-fi prototype.
-Keep and eye on our blog to continue to see our progress!
+Our project team is tackling the issues that seniors are facing regarding important documents.
+By using A.I, older individuals can have an easier time reading and comprehending important documents that they would normally have issues with.
+The current state of the project is in early development with initial planning and role orientation in progress.

+## Our Key Values

+Our key values are to Summarize, Simplify, Autocomplete.

+Summarize the document to make sure you don't miss out on key details on any important documents.

+Simplify by condensing and compartmentalizing all that information to make it easier for our audience to comprehend and dissect.

+Autocomplete the process to make it seamless and stress free, turn a tedious process into one you can complete in minutes.

+In mythology, Aether refers to the pure, clean air, symbolizing clarity and ease, which aligns with our app's purpose of simplifying form filling.